A Charlie Brown Christmas (soundtrack): Commercial performance

-On May 10, 2022, the Recording Industry Association of America (RIAA) certified the album quintuple platinum for sales of 5 million copies, making it the second-best-selling jazz album in history, behind Miles Davis' Kind of Blue (1959).
+In May 2022, the Recording Industry Association of America (RIAA) certified the album quintuple platinum, representing five million units.
+It was the second jazz album to receive a 5× platinum certification, after Miles Davis' Kind of Blue (1959).
+In August 2026, the RIAA certified the album sextuple platinum, representing 6 million units in the United States.
+The certification made it the best-selling jazz album of all time, surpassing Kind of Blue.

 A Charlie Brown Christmas first appeared on a Billboard magazine music sales chart on the week of December 19, 1987, when it debuted and peaked at No. 13 on the Billboard Christmas Albums sales chart.
 The album charted on the Billboard Christmas Albums chart every Christmas/holiday season from 1988 through 2003, peaking as high as No. 8 in both 2001 and 2002.
 The album also charted on the Billboard Top Pop Catalog Albums chart during the Christmas/holiday season every year from 1991 through 2003, peaking as high as No. 6 in 2001.
-In November 2014, it was the 10th best-selling Christmas/holiday album in the United States during the SoundScan era.

 It became the first jazz soundtrack album to reach the Top 10 outside of a specialty album chart (i.e. Christmas Albums, Top Pop Catalog Albums, Kids Albums) when, in January 2021, it reached No. 10 in the Billboard 200 chart.
 Derrick Bang, Guaraldi historian and author of Vince Guaraldi at the Piano, noted the significance of such a "huge" accomplishment, with Guaraldi sharing top spots with Taylor Swift, Paul McCartney and Eminem.

 A Charlie Brown Christmas was also the 10th best-selling holiday album of 2011, a year that marked the sixth time since 2001 that the album had ranked among the year's top 10 Christmas albums.
 It was also the ninth best-selling album of 2013.
 On November 18, 2021, it was ranked as the No. 1 Greatest Holiday 200 album of All Time by Billboard.
 The American singer-songwriter Aimee Mann cited A Charlie Brown Christmas as an influence on her 2006 Christmas album One More Drifter in the Snow, saying it captured the "mellow and sometimes sad mood" of the holiday season.

-Critical reception
+Critical reception and legacy

 Guaraldi showed how a piano, bass and drums can capture a feeling and character in living color, particularly if those feelings are complex, conflicted or even simply too beautiful for words.
 It's the kind of realization that, even unconsciously, opens the door for later discoveries in Bill Evans, Thelonious Monk, Robert Glasper and everything beyond, to say nothing of all the other sounds and ensembles waiting to be heard with jazz at its pulse.